mortizm1988/PhD_accounting_governance/README.md

 # Financial Accounting in Corporate Governance: A Contractual View

-Our goal is to provide a comprehensive and unified view of how financial accounting items are used to:
+The goal of this course is to provide a comprehensive and unified view of how financial accounting is used to:

 (1) define contractual relationships between corporate stakeholders and the firm.

 (2) monitor the fulfillment of the contractual obligations.

-We also discuss current research areas.
+The course also discusses current research areas.

 # Course structure